top of page

-Family therapy can help your family develop healthy boundaries, improve communication, define roles, improve family dynamics and relationships, give coping skills, address dysfunctional interactions, and help with problem-solving.
+In family therapy, you will set healthy boundaries, improve family dynamics and relationships, get coping skills, address dysfunctional interactions and behaviors, and get help with problem solving.

-We also offer counseling for divorce.
-We can help you with parenting so that you can be the best parent for your children that you can be.
+We offer counseling for divorce as well.
+We can also help you with parenting skills so you can be the best parent for your children that you can be.
 We are here for you if you are a single parent who may be dealing with depression and anxiety more than married parents.
 If you are co-parenting, you still want to be there for your child even though you and the other parent are no longer married, and we can walk with you and the other parent, together or individually, through that challenge.
 We can help you with parent-child issues, wounds of a father, mother issues, etc. And we can work with your child’s behavioral issues with child therapy techniques like play therapy.

 What Happens In Family Therapy?

-First, your counselor will bring in family members together for some sessions and may also see an individual family member for some sessions.
-Typically, the sessions last about 50 minutes and there are around 12 sessions, which is short for therapy.
+It depends on who the counselor is seeing.
+Sometimes counselors work with a child or adolescent using various age-appropriate techniques that enable children or teens to feel safe so they can open up.
+Other times counselors work with parents, usually regarding helping you sharpen your parenting skills.
+In family therapy, the whole family is the client and the counselor will bring in family members for some sessions and also see an individual family member or just the family members at the center of the conflict for some sessions.
+The sessions usually last about 50 minutes and there are around twelve sessions, which is short for therapy.
 However, the number of sessions depends on your family’s situation and needs.

-The counselor will help your family communicate better, solve problems, and find ways to work together.
+Your family will receive be enabled to communicate better, solve problems, and find ways to work together.
 You’ll set goals and work on ways to fulfill them.
-The problem may or may not go away, but you will have new skills to get through the situation in a healthier way.
-And there will be the empowerment of knowing that your family is “in this together.”
+The problem may or may not go away, but you will have new skills to cope with the situation in a healthier way.
+There will also be the empowerment of knowing that your family is “in this together.”

 Common Objections To Family Therapy

-"Family therapy takes too long; it’s easier to medicate children for their problems.”
+"Family therapy takes too long; it’s easier to medicate children.”

 “The therapist will blame the parents.”

-“Getting the whole family to counseling every week will be a scheduling nightmare.”
+“Getting the family to weekly counseling will be a scheduling nightmare.”

 Yes, it would be a nightmare if that were the case.
 With sports and all the extra-curricular events kids have these days, it’s hard enough to get the whole family to the dinner table, much less to a therapist’s office once a week.
 Typically, family therapy doesn’t gather every member of the family for every session.
 Usually, the family gathers for the first session, then the therapist works with just the parents or just the child, and brings the family together again once or twice.
 Therapy will be done in a way that makes sense for your family.